gazebosim/docs/ros_installation.md

 indicate if it is an LTS version.
 It is worth noting that each version of ROS works best with a specific version of each Tier 1 platform.
-Tier one platforms are platforms / host operating systems that are used in the development of ROS and Gazebo.All of this information is outlined in [REP-2000](https://www.ros.org/reps/rep-2000.html).
+Tier one platforms are platforms / host operating systems that are used in the development of ROS and Gazebo.
+All of this information is outlined in [REP-2000](https://www.ros.org/reps/rep-2000.html).
 To summarize, the best user experience is to use the latest LTS version of ROS and the Tier 1 platform / operating system recommend for that version of ROS.
 If you host operating system